FindArticles FindArticles

 • Image quality and refresh quirks

-• Power math that actually favors art
+• Power math that’s really all about art

-• Price, trade-offs, and where it fits
+• Price, trade-offs and where it fits

 Big, battery-powered frames arrive